-The results of this biological survey indicated that the number of taxa recorded in the community a short distance downstream of the stormwater discharge from MASL was lower than normal for the two sites but did not indicate that there had been any toxic discharges from stormwater discharges.
-MCI scores indicated that the macroinvertebrate communities were in 'fair' health with no significant difference between sites or from the previous survey completed in February 2017.
+The results of this biological survey indicated that the number of taxa recorded in the community a short distance downstream of the stormwater discharge from MASL was slightly lower than normal for the two sites but did not indicate that there had been any toxic discharges from stormwater discharges.
+MCI scores indicated that the macroinvertebrate community was in 'fair' health with a significant difference between the two sites, associated with habitat quality and changes in sampling methodology.
+There was no significant difference from the previous survey and the upper site had a score that was significantly higher than its historic median, suggesting better than normal preceding water quality at the site.
+SQMCI_S scores also indicated 'fair' health and were typical for both sites.

 With the exception of the February 2006, April 2007 and March 2016 surveys, the SQMCI_S values have been relatively high in the last 25 surveys.
 This was due mainly to the very high abundances of medium-scoring taxa, particularly 'moderately sensitive' amphipods (Paracalliope and Paraleptamphopidae).
-This trend was continued in the present survey at both sites.
+This trend was largely continued in the present survey with high numbers of Paraleptamphopidae recorded at the upper site and high numbers of Paracalliope recorded at the lower site.